Manila North Cemetery: Mausoleum of the Veterans of the Revolution

+Tuason-Legarda Family Mausoleum

+Completed in 1915, this mausoleum is noted for its Egyptian-inspired design, especially the two sphinxes found in its entrance.
+It is a collaborative work of brothers Arcadio and Juan Arellano.
+It is the final resting place of the ancestors and descendants of the Tuason-Legarda-Prieto-Valdes families.

 Bautista-Nakpil Pylon

 The Bautista-Nakpil Pylon at the North Cemetery was designed by Juan Nakpil as a tribute to both Bautista and Nakpil families, including his uncle and benefactor, Dr. Ariston Bautista.
 The funerary pylon is a tall, square podium which has four human figures on the top corners that form a gesture of prayer capping off the tall columns.
 The frontal side is embellished by geometricized flowers, spiraling foliage, and nautilus shells in low-relief concrete panels which has a highly decorated stoup on the lower portion.
 An octagonal lantern-like form sits on top of the podium with miniature columns buttressing on all sides and crowned by a rigid dome.